SensorsINI/WecareBLEDevice/README.md

 # WecareBLEDevice
-This project develops a miniatured BLE device which can read various of WeCare sensors data and then send it to a mobile app.
+This project develops a miniatured BLE device which can read various of WeCare sensors data and then sends it to a mobile app.